 16. Aspen, Colorado

-Located about 2,5 hours from Denver airport, Aspen has many scenic hikes, overlooks and the incredible Maroon Bells, one of the most photographed places in North America.
+Located about 2.5 hours from Denver airport, Aspen in fall has many scenic hikes, overlooks and the incredible Maroon Bells, one of the most photographed places in North America.

 Make sure to spend at least a couple of days in Aspen to explore wonderful hikes at Sunnyside Trail and Rio Grande Trail that can be accessed from downtown Aspen.